Meredith Castin, PT, DPT – Founder of The Non-Clinical PT

 What is your full name and title?

-I’m Meredith Castin, PT, DPT, and I’m the founder of The Non-Clinical PT.
+I’m Meredith Castin, DPT, and I’m the founder of The Non-Clinical PT.

 The Non-Clinical PT logo